Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 The Dreame D10s Pro is sold as:
 - Dreame D10s Pro

+It is **NOT** sold as the D10s without the "Pro".
+That is an entirely different robot.
+Only the "Pro" is supported.<br/>
+To ensure that you get the supported "Pro", make sure that it has 3 buttons.

 #### Comments

 Rooting is relatively easy.
 Usage of [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) is highly recommended.